hamidr/HandyRwSlick/README.md

 ```

 2. So far we did not mention any specific approach regarding handling errors.
-Have you heard about `cats` library?
-If not then don't call yourself a scala developer.
+You should have heard about `cats` library by now if not I don't know what to say.
 Using EitherT and stacking Either and Future (http://eed3si9n.com/herding-cats/monad-transfomers.html) we can write clean for-comprehensions.
 - First wrap your queries around a HandyQuery with `toQuery` functionality which is going to provide following interface for you:
 ```scala